Pathways at Baruch: The Required Core

 - The following courses are no longer offered at Baruch but do appear on students’ transfer evaluations.
 Any of these courses may be used to satisfy the Mathematical and Quantitative Reasoning requirement of the Pathways curriculum without appeal: MTH 2000; MTH 2001; MTH 2300; MTH 2300; MTH 2301; MTH 2100; MTH 2150; MTH 2006; MTH 2206; MTH 3010 Calculus II is considered a STEM Variant course, and may also be used to satisfy this requirement without appeal.

 - (*) Zicklin and Marxe students should not take MTH 2140 or MTH 2160, which do not meet the mathematics requirement for the BBA or BS degrees.
-Zicklin students must complete a course in Calculus (and must satisfy the prerequisites for whichever Calculus course they take).
-Therefore, these students usually take MTH 2003 or MTH 2009 (depending on the original math placement) and one of the Calculus courses listed above.
+Please refer to the Zicklin website for information regarding their admission criteria and mathematics requirements.
 Marxe students must complete a course in either Precalculus or Calculus.

 - MTH 2140 and MTH 2160 are not appropriate for students within the Weissman students whose major requires a statistics course or additional math courses (such majors include: Actuarial Science, Biological Sciences, Economics, Mathematics, Natural Sciences ad hoc, and Statistics).